 Mission and Vision:

-The Wilson Foundation’s mission is to empower Twin Cities area residents to break the cycle of poverty and to advance environmental sustainability in the region through actions that address climate change.
+The Wilson Foundation’s mission is to empower individuals and families to break the cycle of poverty and to advance environmental sustainability through actions that address climate change.
 We will identify and support impactful organizations, programs and initiatives with the goal of improving the overall quality of life and elevating the entire community.

 Values that guide the Foundation’s work: